-That’s why it’s essential to know what to put on your home page over the fold and on other important spots.
-Thorough research of the target audience, usability tests and a deep understanding of human psychology help you understand how to structure the site the best way – in a way that serves users the best and provide the most conversions to your client.
+That’s why it’s essential to know what to put on your home pageand on other important spots.
+Thorough research of the target audience, usability tests and a deep understanding of human psychology you know how to structure the site in a way that serves users the best and provides more conversions.

 User experience and the ways of interaction need to be planned first to make the website a communication channel that can compete with mobile apps and other new technologies.

 Visual design has its place in the next step in this more complex design strategy, and visual elements need to be built in a way that complements the user experience design.
 The great news is that this wider approach requires even more creativity than ever.

 Designers who can move towards experience design will always be in need as the online landscape becomes more and more competitive.